The Deck Handbook: Part 10 Staining, Sealing & Maintaining Your Deck

 So modern sealants have pretty much licked the water problem.
 The ultraviolet problem is another story.

 No one has yet developed a reliable long-term anti-UV coating.
 Most last just a few years.
 Ultraviolet is the solar death ray that kills decks — causing deck wood to fade and turn gray.
 Keeping UV from reaching the wood is the second important sealant function and right now it has not progressed as far as the water barrier function.

 Consequently, while we are pretty sure that lifetime sealants do indeed protect a deck from water penetration for a long, long time, we see fading and graying after 5 years.
 This is not good because once graying starts, the only way to fix it is to sand away the old sealant and grayed wood until fresh wood is revealed, then stain and reseal.
 And, what use is a lifetime sealant if you have to remove it every few years to restain?

 So, we pretty much stick with 5-year coatings and renew the coating before any graying occurs.
 This keeps the deck looking new(ish) for a very long time.
 How long?
 We are not sure yet.
 None of us has lived that long.
-Some decks built over 15 years ago (when treated pine was still treated with arsenic) still look relatively new after multiple resealings.
-We suspect that the new ACQ treated pine, if properly resealed every 5 years or so, is a lifetime product.
-But, that's merely a suspicion — none of us have lived that long, yet.
+Some decks built over 15 years ago (when treated pine was still treated with arsenic) still look relatively new after multiple resealing.
+We suspect that the new ACQ-treated pine if properly resealed every 5 years or so, is a lifetime product.
+But, that's merely a suspicion — none of us have lived that long — yet.

 Killing Mold and Mildew